2020 Jawaharlal Nehru University attack: Attack on the campus

-On 5 January, at around 7:00 p.m., a masked mob consisting of dozens of people and at least one woman armed with iron rods, sledgehammers, sticks, and bricks attacked the campus of Jawaharlal Nehru University, Delhi, and injured the students and teachers, as well as vandalising its hostels.
-The assault lasted for three hours, as the mob moved from one hostel to another, attacking the people.
+On 5 January, at around 7:00 p.m., a masked mob armed with iron rods, sledgehammers, sticks, and bricks attacked the campus of Jawaharlal Nehru University, Delhi, injuring students and teachers, as well as vandalising hostels.
+The assault lasted for three hours.
+The mob moved from one hostel to another, attacking people.
 They chanted slogans calling the victims "Naxalites" and "anti-national".
 Attackers shouted "Jai Shri Ram" (Hail Lord Ram!), a slogan that has been often used as a battle cry by far-right Hindu groups.

-The witnesses stated that the attackers broke windows and attacked the medics.
-In a video of the incident, attackers were seen charging down the hostel hallway raising sticks, bats and broken bottles to attack while the students shouted "get out".
+Witnesses stated that the attackers broke windows and attacked medics.
+In a video, attackers were seen charging down a hostel hallway raising sticks, bats and broken bottles while students shouted "get out".
 The leaders of student bodies with liberal views and those who spoke against Prime Minister Narendra Modi's Hindu nationalist policies were attacked.
 Some students locked themselves inside rooms to escape the attackers.

 Sabarmati Hostel, with 400 students residing in it, was reported to have faced the worst attack.
 Two students residing in the hostel jumped from their rooms on the first floor in an attempt to escape the attackers, fracturing their legs in the process.
 The hostel was badly damaged in the attack.
 Every floor in the hostel had shattered glass, as well as broken doors, windows and furniture.

 The assault left more than 39 students and teachers injured.
 When an ambulance arrived at 9:00 p.m., carrying two doctors and two volunteers to attend to the victims, the mob surrounded the ambulance with rods and sticks, and prevented the doctors from assisting the injured.
 The attackers also injured a volunteer and broke the windows and punctured the tires of the ambulance.
 The attackers said, "there was no need to provide medical assistance to any one on the campus".